-Working capital is the life blood and nerve centre of a business.
-Just as circulation of bloodis essential in the human body for maintaining life, working capital is very essential to maintain the smooth running of a business.
-No business can run successfully without an adequate amount of working capital.
-The main advantages of maintaining adequate amount of working capital are as follows:
+Working capital is the life blood and nerve centre of a business.Just as circulation of bloodis essential in the human body for maintaining life, working capital is very essential to maintain thesmooth running of a business.No business can run successfully without an adequate amount ofworking capital.
+The main advantages of maintaining adequate amount of working capital are asfollows:

 - 1. Solvency of the business: Adequate working capital helps in maintaining solvency of thebusiness byprovidinguninterrupted flowofproduction. - 2.
 Goodwill: Sufficient working capital enables a business concern to make prompt payments and hence helps in creating and maintaining good will. - 3.
-Easy loans: A concern having adequate working capital, high solvency and good creditstandingcan arrangeloans from banks and otheron easyand favourable terms. - 4.
+Easy loans: A concern having adequate working capital, high solvency and good creditstanding can arrangeloans from banks and otheron easyand favourable terms. - 4.
 Cash discounts: Adequate working capital also enables a concern to avail cash discounts onthepurchases and henceit reducescosts. - 5.
 Regular supply of raw materials: Sufficient working capital ensures regular supply of rawmaterials and continuous production. - 6.
-Regular payment of salaries, wages and other day-to-day commitments: A company whichhas ample working capital can make regular payment of salaries, wages and other day-to-day commitments which raises the morale of the employees, increases their efficiency, reduces was tages and costs and enhances production and profits. - 7.
-Exploitation of favourable market conditions: Only concerns with adequate working capitalcan exploit favourable market conditions such as purchasing its requirements in bulk whentheprices are lower and by holding its inventories for higher prices. - 8.
-Ability to face crisis: Adequate working capital enables a concern to face business crisis inemergencies such as depression because is much pressure on working capital. - 9.
+Regular payment of salaries, wages and other day-to-day commitments: A company which has ample working capital can make regular payment of salaries, wages and other day-to-day commitments which raises the morale of its employees, increases their efficiency, reduces wastages and costs and enhances production and profits. - 7.
+Exploitation of favourable market conditions: Only concerns with adequate working capitalcan exploit favourable market conditions such as purchasing its requirements in bulk whentheprices arelowerandbyholdingits inventories for higher prices. - 8.
+Ability to face crisis: Adequate working capital enables a concern to face business crisis inemergenciessuchasdepressionbecause duringsuchperiods,generally,there ismuchpressureon workingcapital. - 9.
 Quick and regular return on investments: Every Investor wants a quick and regular return onhis investments.
 Sufficiency of working capital enables a concern to pay quick and regulardividends to its investors as there may not be much pressure to plough back profits.
-This gains the confidence of its investors and creates a favourable market toraise additional funds i.e., the future. - 10.
+Thisgains the confidence of its investors and creates a favourable market toraise additionalfundsi.e., thefuture. - 10.
 High morale: Adequacy of working capital creates an environment of security, confidence, and high morale and creates overall efficiency in abusiness.

 ExcessorInadequateWorkingCapitalEverybusinessconcernshouldhaveadequateworking capital to run its business operations.
 It should have neither redundant or excess workingcapital nor inadequate nor shortage of working capital.
-Both excess as well as short workingcapital positions are bad for any business.However, out of the two, it is the inadequacy of workingcapitalwhich is moredangerous from the point of viewofthe firm.
+Both excess as well as short workingcapital positions are bad for any business.However, out of the two, it is the inadequacy of workingcapitalwhich is moredangerous from thepoint ofviewofthefirm.